Cooking dinner doesn’t have to be hard, especially when meatballs are on the menu. Try this simple recipe for easy Italian meatballs anyone can make.

-Empty the frozen meatballs into a microwave safe dish and defrost according to microwave settings, then cook immediately.
-However, I don’t like defrosting meat in the microwave, because I find it hard not to cook the meat regardless of what settings I use.
+Empty the frozen meatballs into a microwave-safe dish and defrost them according to microwave settings, then cook them immediately.
+However, I don’t like defrosting meat in the microwave because I find it hard not to cook it, regardless of my settings.

-If you’ve frozen meatballs with sauce, reheat the meatballs in sauce in the oven or in a skillet on the stove top.
+If you’ve frozen meatballs with sauce, reheat the meatballs in sauce in the oven or a skillet on the stovetop.

-I hope that you find this Italian meatball recipe as easy and delicious as we do!
+I hope you find this Italian meatball recipe as easy and delicious as ours!